phueb/Ludwig/README.md

 It is recommend to use a machine with a Linux OS to submit tasks.

 ### Python
-Tasks submitted to Ludwig must be programmed in Python 3.
+Tasks submitted to Ludwig must be programmed in Python 3 (3.7 is recommended).

 ### Project Organization